In systems where the counter may overflow or underflow, since no interrupt requests are generated, the

 This section provides detailed descriptions of function parameters stored in channel parameter RAM.

-Figure 3 shows TPU parameter RAM address mapping.
 Figure 4 shows the parameter RAM assignment

 used by the function.
-In the diagrams, Y = M111, where M is the value of the module mapping bit
+In the diagrams, Y = M111, where M is

 (MM) in the system integration module configuration register (Y = $7 or $F).